6 Incredible Benefits of Jumping Rope

 When you start, it is recommended that you warm-up.
 Start with some slow, smooth jumps over a short period of time.
 When you warm-up you can do faster jumps over a long period of time.

 If you aren’t in shape, it’s perfectly normal to feel tired at the beginning.
-The best thing to do is to slowly increase the amount of time you keep jumping.
-This way you are sure to keep improving your resistance.
+The best thing to do is to slowly increase the amount of time you jump rope.
+This way, you are sure to keep improving your endurance.

 Another recommendation is to combine jump rope with a low-intensity workout.
-Some examples are aerobics and lifting light weights.
-This allows you to jump for longer periods of time.
+Some examples are light aerobics and lifting light weights.
+As a result, your muscles will be stronger you will be able to jump for longer periods of time.